pardot/api-docs/docs/kb/api-version-4/prospects.md

 </prospects>
 ```

-If using `batchCreate`, you'll need to provide a valid address for each prospect.
+If using `batchCreate`, you'll need to provide a valid email address for each prospect.
 The `batchUpdate`  endpoints allow the use of prospect IDs and CRM FIDs and `batchUpsert` allows the use of prospect IDs, CRM FIDs, and prospect Email Addresses.

 **_Example:_**